 As a consultant, one of your key objectives is to fully understand your client’s situation so that you can offer advice, solutions, and support as needed.
 This means taking the time to not only understand your client’s current reality, but also their vision for the future.
-Listening to your client is crucial.
+Listening is crucial to building the client-consultant relationship.

 But sometimes, clients aren’t great at expressing or explaining their own perspectives.
 They can use the assistance that comes from your effective, respectful questioning.